Photo by Matt Quinn, Unsplash.

 Several atheists have told me that atheism is the “absence of belief.”
 If that’s true, what would be the subject of the conference?
-“Hello fellow unbelievers.
+“Hello, fellow unbelievers.
 We are not believing here in the very same room.”

-And then what?
+Then what?
 Cut to refreshments?

-In reality I think there are probably a lot of quiet atheists out there who really are just not believing.
-Those are not the kind of atheists who are busy arranging conferences, or buzzing around like angry hornets annoying everyone.
+In reality, I think there are probably a lot of quiet atheists out there who really are just not believing.
+Those are not the kind of atheists who are busy arranging conferences or buzzing around like angry hornets annoying everyone.

-Islam tells us to deal with atheists by by saying, more or less, “you have your way and I have mine.”
+Islam tells us to deal with atheists by saying, more or less, “you have your way and I have mine.”
 The problem is a lot of atheists are not content to do the same.

 Atheism tends to devolve into an obsessive hatred for religion.
 Eradicating other people’s doctrines becomes their de facto doctrine, which on the whole makes militant atheists a pretty unpleasant lot.